St Leonard's College (Melbourne): ACS Carnivals

+Debating and Public Speaking

+St Leonard's students have the opportunity to participate in the Debaters Association of Victoria (DAV) schools competition from year 8 under the Brighton division.
+The college's A grade (year 12) team won in 2023 and 2015, as did its C grade (year 10) in 2013.
+Its A grade team were runners up in 2024 and 2018.

+Students also have the opportunity to compete in public speaking competitions such as the DAV's Public Speaking competition, British Parliamentary debate and the Australian Individual Debating and Public Speaking Competition, where the college's students were the Australian champions in 2014 and 2022.
+It has also competed in the Bond University Mooting Competition and rotary competitions such as Bayspeak and MUNA.

 Social responsibility

-The St Leonard's College community is involved in a range of social justice activities.
-The College aims to support children and education in local, national and international settings.

-Since 1992, St Leonard's College has been involved in Bangladesh, funding and building three schools.
-Each year, senior students organise a Bangladesh Dinner to raise funds for the ongoing operational expenses of these schools.
-The college also supports schools in Timor Leste and Nepal.
+Lennie's van is a community social action project run by St Leonard's since 2018.
+It provides breakfast, lunch and dinner to residents of social housing in the neighbouring area.
+Students are given the opportunity to assist with the cooking and distribution of this food from year 10–12.

 All year 9 students complete local service activities as part their experiential learning program – CUE (Community, Urban, Environment).
 The CUE program culminates in Big Experience trips, in which year 9 students take part in an international journey to a country in South East Asia, with the exception of 2022, when all trips were too Australia or New Zealand due to COVID-19.
 During 2020 and 2021, these trips did not occur.
-These trips have a strong emphasis on global sustainability and community service.
+These trips have an emphasis on global sustainability and community service.

 Outdoor education

 Outdoor education is compulsory for students in years 3 to 10.
 Students attend year level camps at the college's dedicated campsite, Camp Ibis, located on the Gippsland Lakes where they take part in a range of adventure activities including sailing, mountain biking and canoeing.

 There is also a voluntary Outdoor Education Extension Program.
-Students can elect to take part in adventure camps, white water rafting, adventure racing, snowsports (primary to year 12) and hikes (years 10 – 12).
+Students can elect to take part in adventure camps, white water rafting, adventure racing, snowsports (primary to year 12) and hikes (years 10–12).
 In 2012, 2013, 2014 and 2016 the St Leonard's College adventure racing team won the national Hillary Challenge, an interschool competition which tests basic outdoor skills and competencies.